 Same Place, Different Time, Different Meaning

-You photograph a scene in flat light: descriptive, quiet, factual.
-A few seconds later and a break in the clouds sends a slash of light across one section of the frame.
+You photograph a scene in flat light: descriptive, quiet, perhaps a bit boring.
+Moments later, a break in the clouds sends a slash of light across part of the frame.
 Suddenly, the photograph has a subject.
 It has drama.
 It has a hierarchy.

 Waiting for the Light, Colour and Moment to Come Together